 It's easy to imagine multiple scenarios in which a site might need publicly available user registration forms.
 This plugin gives you exactly that.

-It's easy to use, there's drag-and-drop interface for form building, and there are even some templates to make your work faster.
+It's easy to use, there's a drag-and-drop interface for form building, and there are even some templates to make your work faster.

 Then, what this plugin also does is it allows you to assign these new users to a specific user role on your site.
 You can probably imagine the possibilities this creates when you pair it with User Role Editor or any of the other plugins on this list.